carlfranklin/MsalSocialAuthInMaui/README.md

 ### Summary

-In this episode, we added social authorization support to the [MsalAuthInMaui](https://github.com/carlfranklin/MsalAuthInMaui) repo we built in the last episode.
+In this episode, we added social authorization support to the [MsalAuthInMaui](https://github.com/carlfranklin/MsalAuthInMaui) repo we built in episode 24.

 We enhanced the repo by moving out hard-coded settings, to an *appsettings.json* file.